 Probate & Family Courts also handle 209A restraining order cases, and they can make visitation orders in these cases, but only if the plaintiff asks for one.

 District Courts and the Boston Municipal Court also handle 209A cases, but they cannot make a visitation order in a 209A restraining order case.

 Judges make these decisions based on “the best interests of the child."
 The “best interests of the child” requires courts to focus on your child's needs.
-See the Probate and Family Court website for more information about the "best interests" of the child.
+See the Probate and Family Court's information about the "best interests" of the child.